 But the overwhelming element that Guns N’ Roses reintroduced into the rock arena was danger; you never had any idea what they would do next.
 I mean, just look at the record’s cover [drawn by Robert Williams, it depicts a robotic monster leaping over a wall to attack a mechanical rapist].
 There was little wonder that some stores made them bag it or even refused to stock the record.

 The band’s timing was perfect.
 I was still a kid living with my parents the first time I saw Guns N’ Roses on MTV.
 In the video, a bus pulled up and Axl got out, then you heard Welcome To The Jungle.
 For the next three minutes, I sat there with my jaw on the floor.
 It was the coolest thing I’d ever seen.
 I drove my parents mad with that album – which I bought on cassette that I still can’t bring myself to throw away.
 Especially with Axl’s voice: ‘What is that noise coming from our son’s room?’
 Which was the whole point; you had to piss your folks off.
 It was also rumoured that Axl had a young lady in the studio when they did Rocket Queen.
 As a kid you thought, ‘Wow!
 I’m hearing someone actually have sex!’

 Sadly, I never got to see the original line-up perform live.
 I couldn’t save enough money from my allowance to buy a ticket when Guns N’ Roses came through with Iron Maiden – that really sucked.

 By the time they got around to the Use Your Illusion albums [four years later], I’d moved on.
 Believe it or not, I was off into some crazy jazz phase listening to Miles Davis.
 The Illusion albums were solid enough efforts, but they didn’t have anywhere the same impact on me.

-But even so, almost three decades later, Appetite For Destruction still holds up.
+But even so, over three decades later, Appetite For Destruction still holds up.
 The reason is simple: it’s the perfect combination of a great band and superlative songs.